VISIT OUR ART STORE ▶

 Gum Arabic for Watercolor Brush Maintenance

-Gum Arabic helps outside of painting, too—like saving your brushes!
+Gum Arabic helps outside of painting, too—like saving brushes!

 How Gum Arabic Protects New Brush Bristles